vuetifyjs/vuetify/packages/docs-next/src/pages/en/customization/breakpoints.md

 ## Breakpoint service

 The **breakpoint service** is a programmatic way of accessing viewport information within components.
-It exposes a number of properties on the `$vuetify` object that can be used to control aspets of your application based upon the viewport size.
+It exposes a number of properties on the `$vuetify` object that can be used to control aspects of your application based upon the viewport size.
 The `name` property correlates to the currently active breakpoint; e.g. *xs, sm, md, lg, xl*.

 In the following snippet, we use a switch statement and the current breakpoint name to modify the **height** property of the [v-card](/components/cards/) component: